For Senior Subject Course Selection information please click here

 Course Description

-- Students complete a variety activities; advanced open water scuba diving, off -road duathlon, and skills to create personalised training programmes to cater for their own sporting requirments.
+• Students complete a variety of activities including wind surfing and learn skills to create personalised training programmes to cater for their own sporting requirements.
+They will also participate in coaching.

-- Students will complete a minimum of 15 achievement standard credits and 7 unit standard diving credits.
-There is an optional AS worth 5 credits on offer as well.
+Students will complete a minimum of 15 achievement standard credits.
+There is an optional standard worth 4 credits on offer as well.

 *Students who study Year 13 Sports Academy will achieve UE in the PE domain.
-It is strongly advised to discuss this with the HOD Sport or PE before selecting this as an aoption.
+It is strongly advised to discuss this with the HOD Sport or PE before selecting this as an option.

 Course Assessment